 CMS League Rules & Regulations

 These rules apply to all CMS chapters.
 In addition, each chapter may have supplemental rules and regulations.
-All members are required to know these rules before starting to race on CMS servers.
-Chapter or Special Event administrators (admins) shall use these CMS General Competition Rules and Regulations in putting together special events, championships, or points systems that are constructed around these league rules and regulations.
+All members are required to know and abide by these rules before starting to race on CMS servers.
+Chapter or Special Event administrators (admins) shall use these CMS General Competition Rules and Regulations in putting together special events, championships, or points systems.

 General Rules & Driver Conduct

-- Drivers must use their full name in the race sims and in CMS forums to participate in competition.
+- Drivers must use their full name in the race sims, the CMS forums, and CMS Discord channels to participate in competition.
 Nicknames may be included within brackets for the forums and on Discord, if the driver wishes.

 - Wi-Fi connection is not allowed due to high ping and lag.
-Maximum allowed ping is 200 to participate in competition.
-Drivers with higher ping may be asked to leave the server by series admin or race director.
+The maximum allowed ping is 200 to join and race on a CMS server.
+Drivers with higher ping may be asked to leave the server by the series admin or race director.

 - All drivers are expected to be ready to run at the designated time for qualifying > warmup > race.

-- It is solely the race admins decision as to whether a session should be delayed or restarted for driver(s) to join the server.
+- It is solely the race admin’s decision as to whether a session should be delayed or restarted for driver(s) to join/rejoin the server.